Skip to content

 ULN by BSA

-Clinical note: BSA-indexed values can underestimate aortic root dilatation in obese patients.
-In patients with BMI > 30 kg/m², consider using height-indexed values or the age-specific ULN equations in addition to BSA-indexed assessment.
-Always interpret indexed values in the clinical context.
+Clinical note: BSA indexing can underestimate aortic root dilatation in obesity, because BSA rises with weight while the aorta does not.
+In patients with BMI > 30 kg/m², favour height-indexed values and the age-specific ULN.
+Conversely, BSA and height indexing can overcall dilatation in very small adults.
+Always interpret indexed values alongside absolute diameter, aortic valve morphology, growth rate and clinical context.

 References